qyber-black/Code-MRSNet/README.md

 ### Prerequisites

+* Tested mostly on Linux and may not work on any other platform without some adjustments.
+* In particular for training, but also for quantification, a GPU (with tensorflow support) is strongly recommended.

+* Standard packages:
+  * Git with git-lfs for git submodule support.
   * Python 3.9 for main MRSNet.
-* MATLAB - Only required if you plan to simulate new FID-A spectra. (basis sets we used are in the git data/basis submodule)
-* Linux system packages:
-    * Git-lfs for git submodule support: `git-lfs`
   * Install these using your package manager with root privileges.
-E.g. Debian based distributions: `sudo apt update && sudo apt install git-lfs`.
+E.g. Debian based distributions: `sudo apt update && sudo apt install git git-lfs python3.9`.
+* MATLAB - Only required if you plan to simulate new FID-A spectra (the basis sets we used in the paper are in the git data/basis submodule).

 ### Install instructions (Linux)

 1. Clone the repository: `git clone https://qyber.black/MRIS/mrsnet.git`
 2. Navigate to the directory: `cd mrsnet`
 3. Update submodules: `git submodule update --init --recursive`.
-6. Install the requirements (CPU or GPU): `pip3 install -r requirements.txt` (GPU support requires [CUDA](https://developer.nvidia.com/cuda-zone): There's a good guide available [here](https://www.tensorflow.org/install/gpu))
+4. Install the requirements: `pip3 install -r requirements.txt`

-7. Download the additional required data: `python3 setup.py` (currenlty not needed as basis is in the data/basis git submodule!)
+FIXME: test

 Call `mrsnet.py --help` to get further information about all its sub-commands and `mrsnet.py COMMAND --help` for details for each sub-command.

+FIXME: brief overview of all commands

+#### Folders and git submodules

+By default, networks are stored in `data/models/` along with some basic analytics.
+The benchmark dataset is in `data/bechmark/` and the basis sets in `data/basis`.

 ## Training a network

+FIXME: adjust/update commands with simulation

 To train a model run
 ```